 Plus, our boys do online French classes every week and continue these whilst we’re travelling in Morocco.
 With French being a main language spoken in Morocco, this was very handy for our Moroccan travels.

 Additionally, we sign the boys up to DoodleLearning.

 READ: DoodleLearning REVIEW: the maths and English apps for 4-14 year olds

 DoodleLearning was first recommended to me by Debbie from Grand Adventure Story.
 Her boys had used it whilst they were online schooling during their travels in Latin America and it worked really well.

 DoodleLearning is 4 apps (Maths, English, Spelling, and Times Tables) that follow the UK curriculum, aimed at kids aged 4 to 14.
 Kids sit a baseline test first for each app, which is short set of exercises which allows Doodle to start personalising their programme.
 Then the idea is that kids complete a ten minute task per day following the personalised programme set by Doodle.
 This helps fill in their learning gaps and consolidates their knowledge.

 You can sign up to a 7 day free trial.
 We tried this out with Arthur to see how it would work with him.
 It was brilliant!
 So I got in touch with Doodle and they set us up with an annual family subscription that covers the four apps (it’s £159.99 for the year).

 And the great thing is that every Doodle app can be used offline on tablets, phones and laptops, enabling kids to learn anywhere, anytime.
 There will probably be times where we won’t have internet access in Morocco!

-I will be documenting our online schooling journey here.
-From the first trail online lesson with Tuition Up, right through to the boys returning back to school, I will be keeping this post regularly updated so other families can get an insight into this method of schooling whilst travelling.
+Below I documented our online schooling journey for our 4 months of travels in Morocco for 2022; from the first trail online lesson with Tuition Up, right through to the boys returning back to school.
+Hopefully this will provide other families with a helpful insight into this method of schooling whilst travelling.

 4th March 2022